Qualities of a Good Lender

 Banks vs Loan Brokers

-Used herein, a “bank” is a business that has internal liquidity for the loan and deals directly with you, the borrower.
+Used herein, a “bank” is a business that has the financial capacity to not only fund the loan but also to retain the loan in portfolio.
 This includes the classic banks, e.g., Bank of America, Chase, Wells Fargo, etc., and also other lenders who do this type of business.

 A loan broker deals directly with the borrower, but is an intermediary having connections to several “banks”.
 The benefit the loan broker provides is a larger variety of loan programs for you to choose from.
 Brokers usually have names with ‘mortgage’ or ‘loans’ in the title.